HANDCUFFS

 "You’re going to be doing a long time," the security lady told her, now that the cuffs were on, a hard, iron face that looked like a lot of men had done her wrong, when her badge was on the table.
 "I hope you like orange jump suits.
 This nice white suit’s gonna have to come off, till sooner or later, you’ll be just another naked bitch standing in the shower."

-For a long time, Miranda had held out, but this last little bit, this last unmistakable proof of where the power lay proved too much, the gates finally blew open, she burst into tears and wailed like a baby.
+, this last unmistakable proof of where the power lay proved too much, the gates finally blew open, she burst into tears and wailed like a baby.
 "Oh no!
 Oh no, God, no!
 No!
-No!"
+No!""Should’ve thought of that before," the tough lady told her.

 A strong hand grasped Miranda’s incapacitated arm, she heard a voice tell her, "Come on," and followed the rest of them, well-dressed young Colombians who had just ruined their lives, led out of the terminal to a waiting police van, like captives in a Roman triumph, while mobs of travelers headed to happy reunions and exotic vacations pressed their faces against the vast windows of the lobby to observe the spectacle.